mtgims/novelscraper-extensions/README.md

 # NovelScraper extensions

-The sources for the NovelScraper app (Android and Linux).
+The sources for the NovelScraper app.
 Each source is an
 extension: a small JavaScript plugin that knows how to list, search and read one site.
 The app installs extensions from repositories like this one.